sntioudis/papreca/documentation/commands.md

 When the catalyzed keyword is used, the bond-breaking event can be selected and executed (within the kMC stage of the %PAPRECA run) only if at least one atom of the specified atom type is present in the full neighbor list of the parent atom (i.e., the atom on which the bond-breaking was discovered).
 Note that, %PAPRECA will not check if the provided catalyzing atom type is valid (i.e., exists in your simulation and has been defined in the LAMMPS input file).
-Also, note that, the bond-breaking probabilities will be influenced by any settings related to the building and updating of the neighbor lists.
+Also, note that the bond-breaking probabilities will be influenced by any settings related to the building and updating of the neighbor lists.
 For example, if your pair_style cutoff is too small, then fewer "catalyzing" types will be in the neighborhood of the parent atom.

 > **Note 1:**